Suspension of Limitation Periods – your questions answered

 There are detailed rules governing transition between the old Act and the new in circumstances where the act or omission occurs prior to June 1, 2013 but discovery occurs after that date.
 Different transition rules apply to claims that were previously governed by the special six-year medical ultimate limitation period (now gone).
 Check out the government website for a detailed explanation of which basic and ultimate limitation applies.

 With the much shorter basic limitation period, it’s certainly possible that more will be missed.
 Unhappy would-be litigants may target you if they spoke with you, even if you were clearly not retained.
 Our advice to lawyers is to develop a standard practice of advising prospective clients of limitations that might apply to prevent recovery, and confirm that you do not consider yourself retained in the matter.
 If you withdraw from an ongoing legal matter, include a clear warning.
 If the matter is concluded, advise in writing of any future limitations that must be met to preserve or protect the client’s position.
 In light of the new Act, it’s even more important to protect yourself with this advice.
 Confirming the advice in writing is best but, at a minimum, keep notes.
-Sample non-engagement letters are available in the Law Society's Practice Support and Resources.
+Sample non-engagement letters are available in the Law Society's Practice Resources.

 The purpose of these tips and those in Beat the clock is to keep you from missing a limitation because of the new Act, or for any other reason.
 But if you do, report to us.
 Not only are you required to immediately report a claim or any other circumstance that could reasonably be expected to result in a claim, but early reporting may give us the chance to fix the problem.